 From 2010 to 2013, UNN launched 7 projects under the Russian Government’s Mega grant programme to attract prominent international scientists to Russian higher education institutions.

 In 2010, UNN and its partner, Volga Steel Construction Company, started the implementation of a high-tech project “Establishment of a mobile high-tech processing plant to recycle oil refineries waste (acid tars) and produce the new generation of binders for asphalt mixtures (bitumen)”.
 This project won the grant of the Russian Government (Government Regulation № 208 On the state support for the establishment of high-tech industries).

-In 2010, Lobachevsky State University of Nizhni Novgorod (UNN) was chosen and invited to participate in U.S.-Russia EURECA Program (Enhancing University Research and Entrepreneurial Capacity Program), which is aimed at creating infrastructure for the successful commercialization of research results through the cooperation between Russian National Research Universities and U.S. universities.
+In 2010, Lobachevsky State University of Nizhny Novgorod (UNN) was chosen and invited to participate in U.S.-Russia EURECA Program (Enhancing University Research and Entrepreneurial Capacity Program), which is aimed at creating infrastructure for the successful commercialization of research results through the cooperation between Russian National Research Universities and U.S. universities.
 UNN implements the joint project with the University of Maryland and Purdue University.

-In 2011, Lobachevsky State University of Nizhni Novgorod (UNN) participated in Russian Federal Programme “The Development of the Pharmaceutical and Medical Industry of the Russian Federation for the period up to 2020 and beyond”.
+In 2011, Lobachevsky State University of Nizhny Novgorod (UNN) participated in Russian Federal Programme “The Development of the Pharmaceutical and Medical Industry of the Russian Federation for the period up to 2020 and beyond”.
 UNN is creating a Growth zone for medical equipment production and biomedical high technologies.
 The Growth zone is expected to enhance its competence and competitiveness and preserve its market share.